danielsaidi/SwiftUIKit/Readmes/Views.md

 ## MinWidthButton

 This button type applies a min width to it's wrapped content.
+It simplifies working with buttons on platforms that applies a solid background below the button content, e.g. tvOS.

 ## MultilineTextField